lin-ycv/EverythingPowerToys/README.md

 The [release](https://github.com/lin-ycv/EverythingPowerToys/releases) is the compiled result of this repo, extract the downloaded folder to `C:\Program Files\PowerToys\modules\launcher\Plugins`

-[Everything](https://www.voidtools.com/downloads/) has to be downloaded seperately, and be running in order for this pluging to work.<br>
+[Everything](https://www.voidtools.com/downloads/) has to be downloaded seperately, and be running in order for this plugin to work.<br>
 **\*This does not work with the lite version of Everything, it does not support IPC**<br>
 *if you are on 1.5 alpha, you need to [Disable 1.5a Instance](http://www.voidtools.com/forum/viewtopic.php?f=12&t=9799#instance)*